ghys/IpCamera/README.md

 **Ways to use snapshots are:**

 + Use the cameras URL and fetch it directly so it passes from the camera to your end device ie a tablet without passing any data through the openHAB server.
-For cameras like Dahua that refuse to allow DIGEST to be turned off, this is not an option.
-The binding has some advantages which are explained below, so even if your camera can work directly, you may not wish to do so.
+This is always the best option if it works.
-+ Request a snapshot with the url ``http://192.168.xxx.xxx:54321/ipcamera.jpg`` (with 54321 being the SERVER_PORT number that you specify in the bindings setup) this will return the current snapshot without needing to wait for the camera to create and send a snapshot.
++ Request a snapshot with the url ``http://192.168.xxx.xxx:54321/ipcamera.jpg``.
+The IP is for your Openhab server not the camera, and 54321 is the SERVER_PORT number that you specified in the bindings setup.
+This will return the current snapshot without needing to wait for the camera to create and send a snapshot.
+If you find the snapshot is old you can set the preroll to a number above 0 and this forces the camera to keep updating the stored jpg in ram.
 This file does not exist on disk and is served out of ram to keep disk writes to a minimum with this binding.
-This means the binding can serve a jpg file much faster than a camera can directly as a camera usually waits for a keyframe, then has to compresses the data, before it can then be sent.
+This means the binding can serve a jpg file much faster than a camera can directly as a camera usually waits for a keyframe, then has to compress the data, before it can finally be sent.
 All of this takes time giving you a delay compared to serving the file from Ram and can make a sitemap or habpanel UI feel slow to respond if the pictures take time to appear.
 The ipcamera.jpg can also be cast, as most cameras can not cast their snapshots without using the binding.
 + Use the ``http://192.168.xxx.xxx:54321/snapshots.mjpeg`` to request a stream of snapshots to be delivered in mjpeg format.
 See the streaming section for more info.
-This may have stop working in some browsers if the Poll time is more than 8 seconds.
-For poll times above 8 seconds use the Image channel or ipcamera.jpg set to refresh.
 + Use the update GIF feature and use a preroll value >0.
 This creates a number of snapshots in the ffmpeg output folder called snapshotXXX.jpg where XXX starts at 0 and increases each poll amount of time.
 This means you can get a snapshot from an exact amount of time before, on, or after triggering the GIF to be created.